Zelda Wynn Valdes: Later career

 In 1970, Arthur Mitchell asked Valdes to design costumes for his new company, the Dance Theatre of Harlem.
-By 1992, Valdes would design costumes for eighty-two productions.
 She closed her business in 1989 but continued to work with the Dance Theatre of Harlem until her death in 2001 at the age of 100.
+During her time at the Dance Theatre of Harlem, she worked on a total of 82 ballets productions in over 22 countries until her death.